Skip to content

 Public outreach on illegal camping around Whistler is working—at least to make conversations happen, according to municipal staff.

 At the Sept.
-10 regular council meeting in Whistler, councillors pulled up a letter from a resident asking for urgency in addressing the issue, prompting staff to report that letters and outreach in response to previous correspondence is yielding some outcomes.
+10 regular council meeting in Whistler, councillors pulled up a letter from a resident asking for urgency in addressing the issue, prompting staff to report that letters and outreach in response to previous correspondence are yielding some outcomes.

 The Resort Municipality of Whistler’s (RMOW) general manager of corporate services and public safety, Ted Battiston, said there is quite a collection of stakeholders going for a site visit in coming days.